stickyeye/LameAssPocketIcons/README.md

 9. double check you didn't
 10. safely remove the sd card from the pc, put it in your pocket or back into the pc, hum a little tune, stop touching your nose, and then see that the magic happened!
 11. run out into your yard for a celebritory dance, just stay off my lawn.

+Note: The images used for the icons are copyright Analogue.
+I've just downloaded them from their press documenation and formatted them into pretty little lame ass icons.